izansl/Jovani-Games-Sorcer-Stricker/README.md

    - Movement: Use WASD to move your character.
    - Attack: Press the Spacebar for the basic attack.
    - Special Abilities: Press X to deploy a bomb.
+   - Debug funcionality: Press F1 to enable God Mode, press F2 for the Debug mode, and F3/F4 for the instant win/lose.

 2. **Objective**
    - Defeat Enemies: Engage in fast-paced battles with various types of dark creatures.
 Aim your spells accurately and use your special abilities wisely to defeat them.